 For example, Peel Region was the first organization in Ontario to apply the Butterfly model of care.
 This model creates a home-like environment, works to stimulate positive memories, and promotes connection between residents and employees.

-Since 2017, the Region of Peel has been working to implement the Butterfly model of care across its 5 LTC homes.
+Since 2017, Peel Region has been working to implement the Butterfly model of care across its 5 long term care homes.

 We strive to apply continuous quality improvement processes in each of the homes.
 We achieve this by working together to align our efforts to ensure we are caring for our residents consistently across our homes.